1. It’s been around for more than a century

 Thanks to modern manufacturing techniques, strengthening material in the plasterboard core can provide extra support for structural adequacy during a fire.
 Products such as Siniat fireshield have a high fire resistance to meet the BCA requirements.

-- Also read the blog How to select a fire rated wall or ceiling
+Also read our blog How to select a fire rated wall or ceiling

 3. The gypsum in plasterboard is a versatile mineral